quii/learn-go-with-tests/json.md

 }
 ```

-One final thing we need to do for our server to work is make sure we return a `content-type` header in the response so machines can recognise we are returning `JSON`
+One final thing we need to do for our server to work is make sure we return a `content-type` header in the response so machines can recognise we are returning `JSON`.

 ## Write the test first